Discounts, coupons and loyalty

 Signed-in guests can favourite individual products from the menu — a one-tap toggle that persists across visits.
 There is no per-restaurant scope: a guest who marks the Margherita as a favourite at one Čili Pizza location sees the same favourite the next time they scan a QR at a different location.

 Favourites are guest-managed.
 There is no operator panel for editing what a guest has favourited; favourites are a guest-side affordance for fast re-ordering, not a merchandising lever.
-They are intentionally separate from the recommender — the checkout cross-sell layer surfaces a guest's 30-day repeat purchases, not their explicit favourites.
+They are intentionally separate from cross-sell: the add-triggered cross-sell prompt draws from operator-configured flows (hand-picked, a category, or best-sellers), not a guest's explicit favourites.
+(A guest's own repeat-purchase history is used to personalise the homepage, not the cross-sell prompt.)
 A guest who isn't signed in can browse the menu normally; favourites simply aren't available.

 What's intentionally not in the system